-Man Killed in an Scaffolding Construction Site Accident
+Man Injured in Scaffolding Construction Site Accident

 Kenneth Halperin obtained a settlement on the eve of trial in the amount of $1,300,000.00 for a 56 year old man who was injured in a scaffold accident on a construction site.